Specialists for Fatal Car Accidents in Missouri

 Understanding the Missouri Accident Laws

 One of the Missouri accident laws that you should be aware of is the statute of limitations.
 A “statute of limitations” is a state law that sets a strict time limit for your right to bring a lawsuit to court.
-In Missouri, the statute of limitations that applies to litigation over a vehicular accident partly depends on whether the incident caused an injury or death.
+In Missouri, the statute of limitations that applies to litigation over a vehicular accident partly depends on whether the incident caused a motor vehicle injury or death.

 Based on Missouri Revised Statute section 516.120 anyone injured in an accident has to file their civil litigation within five years of the date of the accident.
 If the incident resulted in a death, then a relative of the deceased must bring a wrongful death claim within three years of the person’s death whether it occurred on the date of the accident or as a result of it.
 This deadline can be reviewed at Missouri Revised Statutes section 537.100.